Super Trouper (spotlight): In popular culture

 The Super Trouper is also the subject of the 1980 ABBA song of the same name, and in turn the title of the group's seventh studio album Super Trouper.
+The cover of the album, designed by Rune Söderqvist, depicts the group standing under a spotlight.

 "Super Trouper" is also the title of a rock song by Deep Purple (on their 1973 album "Who Do We Think We Are").
 It describes how the Super Trouper makes the performer on stage shine while blinding him (literally and figuratively).